Assessing signal cross talk between extreme-mass-ratio inspirals and Galactic binaries in LISA data: Introduction

 Laser Interferometer Space Antenna (LISA) is a space-based gravitational wave observatory planned for launch around 2035.
 It will consist of three identical spacecraft orbiting the Sun in a triangular formation, with each side of the triangle measuring approximately 2.5 million kilometers.
 LISA will observe gravitational wave (GW) signals in the frequency range from $0.1$ mHz to $1$ Hz~\cite{LISA:2017, LISA:2024hlh}.

 One of the most important sources for LISA is extreme mass-ratio inspirals (EMRIs).
 An EMRI is a binary system consisting of a massive black hole (MBH) with mass $M > 10^5\,M_\odot$ and a compact stellar-mass object orbiting it.
 The compact object (CO) undergoes $\sim10^6$ revolutions in the vicinity of the central MBH before the plunge, emitting a detectable GW signal throughout the inspiral~\cite{Amaro-Seoane:2007osp}.
-LISA is expected to observe between a few and a few thousand EMRIs per year~\cite{Babak:2017tow}.
+LISA is expected to observe between 1--1000s EMRIs per year~\cite{Babak:2017tow}.

 Accurate estimation of EMRI parameters is required for a range of astrophysical studies, as it can provide insights into the mechanisms of EMRI formation, test the nature of black holes, and offer an independent measurement of the Hubble constant~\cite{Amaro-Seoane:2007osp}.
 Moreover, recent research suggests that it may be possible to probe the physics of accretion onto MBHs if a compact object is embedded in a gaseous disk~\cite{Speri:2022upm}.